davidmirror-ops/flyte-the-hard-way/docs/02-deploying-eks-cluster.md

 eksctl create cluster --name my-cluster --region region-code  --version 1.25 --vpc-private-subnets private-subnet-ID1,private-subnet-ID2 --vpc-public-subnets public-subnetID1,public-subnetID2 --without-nodegroup
 ```

-After some time (minutes) the deployment should finish with an output similar to:
+After a few minutes, the deployment should finish with an output similar to:

 ```bash
 EKS cluster "my-cluster" in "region-code" region is ready